 Audio descriptions are audio tracks or transcripts that contain narration of onscreen movement or visuals.
 They are mainly intended for users with visual impairments such as blind and low vision users.
 Audio descriptions have a narrator that describe critical content that is not conveyed through audio such as settings, graphics, and on-screen activity.
 Audio descriptions are commonly used for pre-recorded material such as video tutorials, video resources, and instructional videos.

 There are three types of audio descriptions:

-Real-time audio description: Live commentary or narration is provided by a trained audio describer.
-This is most commonly found in live theater and live events
+Real-time audio description: A trained audio describer provides live commentary or narration — a real-time audio description commonly found in live theater and live events.

 Do I need audio descriptions?

 Yes – if the video contains graphic elements that are not explained by the narrator in the video.